Web request performance monitoring

 W3C Trace Context (distributed tracing)

-The SDK supports W3C Trace Context for distributed tracing, allowing you to correlate mobile requests with backend services instrumented by Dynatrace.
+The SDK supports W3C Trace Context (external) for distributed tracing, allowing you to correlate mobile requests with backend services instrumented by Dynatrace.

 How it works